nanego/redmine_additional_filters/README.md

 Redmine Additional Filters plugin
 ======================

-This Redmine plugin adds some useful filters.
+This Redmine plugin adds some useful filters and columns.

 Search issues by:
 - Notes
 - All text fields (Subject, Description and Notes)
 - Number of notes
 - ...

+Display new columns as:
+- First assignment date
+- Resolved date
+- Author mail address

 ## Requirements